09 Feb Bruce and Betty: The New Rascals Beers

 We always take careful consideration, and no small amount of pride too, in our label designs; these new beers reflect the significance of New Zealand in the story of Rascals Brewing Company.

-Our new Betty dry-hopped lager and Bruce hazy IPA will be on sale from March 3rd.
+Our new Betty dry-hopped lager and Bruce hazy IPA will be on sale now, click here to shop.